 Programs are required to incorporate Digital Literacy into instruction.
 Digital literacy means the skills associated with using technology to enable users to find, evaluate, organize, create, and communicate information.
 There are four components of digital literacy.
 They are basic digital literacy skills, skills to create and communicate information, skills needed to find and evaluate information online, and skills necessary to solve problems in technology-rich environments.
 Instruction should integrate digital activities in the classroom in a wide range of topic-, project- or problem-based approaches.
-A Technology Skills Checklist for students can be found on the ICCB Website.

-Instructional and Support Services for 16 and 17-year Old Individuals
+Instructional and Support Services for 16- and 17-year-Old Individuals